gvwilson/sdxjs/en/src/page-templates/index.md

 ### Trimming text {: .exercise}

-Modify all of the directives to take an extra optional attribute `z-trim="true"` If this attribute is set, leading and trailing whitespace is trimmed from the directive's expansion.
+Modify all of the directives to take an extra optional attribute `z-trim="true"`.
+If this attribute is set,
+leading and trailing whitespace is trimmed from the directive's expansion.